NuSynth/GlideCLI/README.md

 If you look at the pdf file that I linked in the about section (https://github.com/Dartomic/GlideCLI/blob/master/Docs/Manual.pdf), I go into detail to explain how the calculation of difficulty is performed in this software.

 Since I realized that I am not using anyone elses research for the calculation of difficulty, and since the researchers gave a name to their calculation of difficulty in the journal article I linked to (which I mentioned is not accurate, and is therefore not used in my program), then maybe I should name the calculation of difficulty in GlideCLI.
 It does not exactly feel right to do this, because I am just using the Slope-Intercept formula.
-But I decided to give it a name anyway, to distinguish this way of calculating difficulty from the way that it is calculated by the researchers who have PhD's.
-I'm naming it Spacing Multiplyer.
+But I decided to give it a name anyway, to distinguish this way of calculating difficulty from the way that it is calculated by the researchers.
+I'm naming it "Spacing Multiplyer".

 The name Spacing Multiplier is not mentioned in the source code yet, because after I have been using it for three years, I just realized that I should name it.
-This way I don't have to mention the other formula for the calculation in order to explain how difficulty is calculated in anything I write in the future.
+I'll edit the name in the source code to reflet this in the next update I give to the program, with a couple of additional features for enhancing the completion date prediction algorithm.

 # The Forgetting Curve